 Matt Champlin led Haldane with 17 points, Dan Santos added 15, and Mame Diba had eight points.

 The Haldane coach took some positives away from the loss.

 “Dan Santos had his best game of the year for us,” Virgadamo said.
 “He’s showing what he’s made of with some good defenders on him.
 He’s really been improving.
 Matt (Champlin) has also been coming around; he’s improved quite a bit.
 Mame has also been getting better and better every day.
 He could be a big threat for us by the end of the year.”

 The Blue Devils bounced back on Jan.
 4, defeating Yonkers Montessori Academy, 55-34, and notched another win on Jan.
 6 over North Salem, 53-43, in the Putnam Challenge at Carmel High School, to improve to 7-3.
 The team travels to Westlake for a 4:30 tip-off on Wednesday, Jan.
-9.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+9.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.